Adam-it/TilesLinksForSPOnline/Webpart/README.md

 ![](images/1.gif)

-this is how the webpart looks in SharePoint
+this is how the webpart look like in SharePoint

 ![](images/SharePointAsWebpartOnPage.png)
 ![](images/SharePointAsWebpartOnPage2.png)